ArtShp/FinancialManager/README.md

 - More transaction types (e.g. Return of goods)
 - More filters for items analyzer
 - Ability to see statistics (e.g. Compare expenses over several months)
+- Ability to password-protect the DB
+- Ability to add Items without internet.
+Sum in Main Currency will be set when there is an internet connection.

 ## Project for
 This project was created as a semester project for the Programming 2 - NPRG031, UK MFF 2024.